 Yes.
-The Public Procurement European Directives were transposed in Italy by means of legislative decree No. 50/2016, which nowadays represents the main law dealing with procurement matters and governs the exclusion grounds in article 80 (hereinafter the "Italian Public Procurement Code").
+The Public Procurement European Directives were transposed in Italy by means of legislative decree No. 50/2016, now repealed by the legislative decree No. 36/2023, which nowadays represents the main law dealing with public procurement matters and governs the exclusion grounds in article 96 (hereinafter the "Italian Public Procurement Code").

-The Italian Public Procurement Code expressly governs the self-cleaning measures within art.
-80, sections 7-9.
+The Italian Public Procurement Code expressly governs the self-cleaning measures within article 96 sections 2-6.
 According to the mentioned provisions: